Interested in Playing a Sport Club?

 Sign-up for a Sport Club:

+First, contact the club president to learn about try-outs and team requirements.
 All Chico State students who would like to participate on a Chico State Sport Club team MUST fill out a Membership application (via OrgSync under the forms section), and be approved through the Sport Club Department.
 This MUST be done prior to any pre-season or regular season participation - no exceptions.
 Chico State students will not be eligible to participate in Sport Clubs without completing the membership application, and being approved by the Sport Club Department.

 Collegiate Sport Clubs: